Heinz Marquardt: Later life

 Following World War II, Marquardt served in the newly established German Air Force of West Germany with the rank of Leutnant (Second Lieutenant) on 16 August 1956.
 He served with Jagdgeschwader 73 (JG 73—73rd Fighter Wing) and Leichtes Kampfgeschwader 42 (LeKG 42—42nd Light Combat Wing).
 Marquardt retired on 30 September 1973, having risen to the rank of Oberstleutnant (Lieutenant Colonel).
 Following his retirement, he became good friends with former Flight Lieutenant Peter Cowell who had shot him down on 1 May 1945.
 Marquardt died on 19 December 2003 in Hammersbach.

 Summary of career

 Aerial victory claims

 According to US historian David T. Zabecki, Marquardt was credited with 121 aerial victories.
 His aerial victories were claimed on 320 combat missions.
+Spick also list him with 121 aerial victories claimed in 320 combat missions, and a mission-to-claim ratio of 2.64.
 Mathews and Foreman, authors of Luftwaffe Aces — Biographies and Victory Claims, researched the German Federal Archives and state that Marquardt was credited with more than 121 aerial victories, all of which claimed on the Eastern Front.

 Victory claims were logged to a map-reference (PQ = Planquadrat), for example "PQ 34 Ost 39551".
 The Luftwaffe grid map (Jägermeldenetz) covered all of Europe, western Russia and North Africa and was composed of rectangles measuring 15 minutes of latitude by 30 minutes of longitude, an area of about 360 sqmi.
 These sectors were then subdivided into 36 smaller units to give a location area 3 × 4 km in size.